kontent-ai/gatsby-packages/packages/gatsby-source-kontent/README.md

 ## Tracking usage

-The package is including tracking header to the requests to Kentico Kontent, which helps to identify the adoption of the source plugin and helps to analyze what happened in case of error.
+The package is including tracking header to the requests to Kontent, which helps to identify the adoption of the source plugin and helps to analyze what happened in case of error.
 If you think that tracking should be optional feel free to raise the feature or pull request.

 ## Further information

 To see upgrade instructions see [Upgrade section](./docs/UPGRADE.md).

-For more developer resources, visit the [Kentico Kontent Docs](https://docs.kontent.ai).
+For more developer resources, visit the [Kontent Docs](https://docs.kontent.ai).

 ### Running projects